-There’s definitely a clear difference between a hybrid and flat bar road bike.
-Hybrid bikes are generally designed from the ground up and have more relaxed geometry than a road bike.
+There’s a clear difference between a hybrid and a flat bar road bike.
+Hybrid bikes are generally designed from the ground up and have more relaxed geometry than road bikes.
 They often have larger tyres, and in some cases suspension forks up front.

-A flat bar electric road bike will usually share the same frame with its drop handlebar counterpart.
+A flat-bar electric road bike will usually share the same frame as its drop handlebar counterpart.
 The frames used are usually endurance framesets making them more suitable for longer rides and commutes.

 What are the benefits of flat handlebars (over drops)